EGR-314-F23-TEAM-301/TEAM-301-F23.github.io/Block_Diagram.md

 -
 The project requires at least two different environmental conditions through at least two separate serial sensors.
 The **TC74** temperature sensor subsystem will sense at least one of the conditions.

+**Motor Driver and Motors**
+-
+The project requires at least one motor/serial actuator to be controlled by a motor controller that will communicate over SPI or I2C-based protocol.

 **Humidity Sensor**
 -
 Measuring humidity is another environmental factor that the project requires and the **HIH6030-021-001** humidity sensor will sense the second required environment condition.